slycelote/caide/README.md

 ## Download

-caide is split into the following components:
+caide is split into the following components (click the links to learn more):

 * [libcaide](https://github.com/slycelote/caide/blob/release/libcaide/README.md)
   is core command line application implementing all functionality.
 Windows and